 CASE STUDY CONCEPT: Military Logistics 101 — “An Army Marches on Its Stomach.”

 In the spirit of the saying, “amateurs talk strategy and professionals talk logistics”, lets look at the campaigns of Alexander the Great.
-For those who think that his greatness was only due to his ability to dream up bold moves and cut a dashing figure in the saddle – think again.
+For those who think his greatness was due only to his ability to dream up bold moves and cut a dashing figure in the saddle… think again.

-Alexander was a master of supply chain management and he could not have succeeded otherwise.
-The authors from Greek and Roman times who recorded his deeds had little to say about something so apparently unglamorous as how he secured supplies for his army.
+Alexander was a master of supply chain management.
+He could not have succeeded otherwise.
+Authors from Greek and Roman times who recorded his deeds had little to say about something so apparently unglamorous as how he secured supplies for his army.
 Yet, from these same sources, many little details can be pieced together that show the overall supply chain picture and how Alexander managed it.

 Modeling Alexander’s Supply Chain

-A modern historian, Donald Engels, has investigated this topic in his book Alexander the Great and the Logistics of the Macedonian Army (Engles, Donald W., 1980, Alexander the Great and the Logistics of the Macedonian Army, Los Angeles, CA: University of California Press).
-Using SCM Globe and information from Donald Engel’s book we have created a model of Alexander’s supply chain that supported his campaign in Afghanistan.
+A modern historian, Professor Donald Engels, investigated this topic in his book Alexander the Great and the Logistics of the Macedonian Army (1980, Los Angeles, CA: University of California Press).
+Using information from Professor Engel’s book, we created a model of the supply chain that supported Alexander’s campaign into Afghanistan and Central Asia.

-As this campaign begins, Alexander has defeated the Persian King Darius and is organizing a supply chain to draw on the farms and workshops of Persia to support his advance into Afghanistan.
+As this case begins, it is the year 329 BC.
+In the previous year Alexander defeated the Persian King Darius, and now he’s organizing a supply chain that draws on the farms and workshops of Persia to support his advance into Afghanistan and beyond.
+The screenshot below shows the supply chain he has created so far.
 This case study will give you insight into what Napoleon meant when he said, “An army marches on its stomach.”
-An army can only go where there are supplies to support it (or it will perish).
-The screenshot below shows Alexander’s supply chain as he advanced into Afghanistan toward Kabul.
+An army can only go where there are supplies to feed it (or it will starve).

 Alexander Used Logistics as a Competitive Advantage

-It was because Alexander’s army managed its supply chain so well that it was able to achieve its brilliant successes.
 Alexander’s army had a logistics structure that was fundamentally different from other armies of the time.
-In other armies the number of support people and camp followers was often as large as the number of actual fighting soldiers.
+In other armies the number of wagon drivers, tradesmen and camp followers was often as large as the number of actual fighting soldiers.
 This was because armies traveled with huge numbers of carts and pack animals to carry their equipment and provisions.
 And those carts and pack animals needed lots of people to tend them.
-In the Macedonian army the use of carts was severly restricted.
+In the Macedonian army the use of carts was severely restricted.
 Soldiers were trained to carry their own equipment and provisions.
-Other contemporary armies did not require their soldiers to carry such heavy burdens but they paid for this because the resulting baggage trains reduced their speed and mobility.
+Other contemporary armies did not require their soldiers to carry such heavy burdens, but they paid a price for this because the resulting baggage trains reduced their speed and mobility.